Na-Harris/Fall23-Homework-3/README.md

-# Homework # 2 - Selection and Loops
+# Homework # 3 - Selection and Loops
 ## Overview
-This assignment is worth 20 points.
 Full Collaboration is authorized, however all work must be your own and you must understand everything submitted.
 Submit your code via GitHub classroom.

 ## Before you Start
 Ensure that you have read the lessons on [cplusplus.com](https://cplusplus.com/doc/tutorial/)